Middle Wallop Airfield - History

 - EM820 - de Havilland Tiger Moth DH82A (static display only)

-The Last Of The Lynx
+The Last of the Lynx

-On the afternoon of 26 January 2018 two Lynx AH.9As left RAF Odiham and after a short flight around some local haunts, flew to Middle Wallop for disposal.
-The two Lynx were ZG885 and ZG917 and this was the very last flight for the helicopter which has been in service with the Army Air Corps in various marks for nearly 40 years.
-ZG917 was the last to touch down and the opportunity was given for the helicopter to be photographed as darkness fell.
-The retirement was marked by a gala dinner in honour of the Lynx, held during the evening at Middle Wallop with many who had association with the helicopter in attendance.
-Middle Wallop has had a long association with the Lynx, so it was very appropriate that the last flight of the type took place on very familiar ground.
+During the afternoon of 26 January 2018, two Lynx AH.9As left RAF Odiham and, after a short flight around some local haunts, flew to Middle Wallop for disposal.
+The two Lynx were ZG885 and ZG917, and this was the very last flight for the helicopter, which has been in service with the Army Air Corps in various marks for nearly 40 years.
+ZG917 was the last to touch down, and the opportunity was given for the helicopter to be photographed as darkness fell.

 Link To The Museum Of Army Flying